Ng Teng Fong General Hospital

 Ng Teng Fong General Hospital (NTFGH) is a 700-bed hospital located in Jurong East, Singapore.
-Named after Singaporean late entrepreneur, Ng Teng Fong, the hospital is part of an integrated development together with the adjoining Jurong Community Hospital.
+Named after the late Singaporean entrepreneur Ng Teng Fong, the hospital is part of an integrated development together with the adjoining Jurong Community Hospital.
 It began operations on 30 June 2015 after JurongHealth's move from Alexandra Hospital and was officially opened on 10 October that year.

 History

 Construction

-Construction of the hospital started in 2012 and had cost about SGD 1 billion to build.
+Construction of the hospital started in 2012 and had cost about S$1 billion to build.
 The hospital was planned together with the Jurong Community Hospital to cater to the residents living in the Western part of Singapore and it will comprise 8 levels of specialist clinics upon completion.

 Delay in completion

 The completion of the hospital was delayed by 6 months due to problems with the production of materials needed for the exterior of the hospital.
 Due to the delay, Alexandra Hospital, which was due to close temporarily for renovation once the hospital is completed, remained operational till construction of the hospital is complete.
 Later, it was announced that the hospital would open on 30 June 2015.